Johnson & Johnson Won’t Make or Sell Metal on Metal Hip Implants

 This week Johnson & Johnson announced it will stop selling any metal-on-metal hip replacements.
 The Pinnacle Ultamet Metal on Metal Articulation will not be available after August 31st of 2013.
-The statement was released on the DePuy Orthopaedics website and can be reviewed here.
+DePuy Orthopaedics released their statement on the discontinuation via their website.

 Discontinued Because of Low Sales?
 Or Because of High Failures?

 J&J says they discontinued the last metal-on-metal hip replacement, one of the Pinnacle hip replacement system options that employed a metal surface rubbing against a metal surface, because of low sales, citing a 90% decline in metal-on-metal bearing use since 2007.
 Of course in that same time period, many of the world’s Joint Registries recorded huge increases in metal hip failures.
 But that’s not the issue here according to DePuy:

 “The decision to discontinue these products is not related to safety or efficacy, and is not a recall.”

 However, DePuy’s own secret internal research found that another of their metal implants, the ASR, showed a 40% failure rate within 5 years.
 Other independent research has found even higher failure rates for the ASR Metal on Metal hip.
 However, DePuy STILL insists the ASR is not defective and any failures of those implants should be blamed on the surgeons, not the hip.
 This type of information makes it difficult to believe Johnson & Johnson when they say their products are safe.

 Why DePuy Won’t Go Through With Metal on Metal Clinical Tests